Nikki McCray-Penson: Indiana Fever

+Phoenix Mercury

+After the 2003 season, McCray would then play for three different teams in three years.
+On April 27, 2004, she was signed to the Phoenix Mercury as a free agent.
+This was McCray's first season as a reserve player and she only started in 9 of her 27 games played for Phoenix.
+She averaged her highest FG % in a season at 44.8%, but she also averaged the lowest points per game of her career at that point at only 2.6 ppg.
+The Mercury finished 17–17 and missed the playoffs.

+San Antonio Silver Stars

+On April 19, 2005, she signed with the San Antonio Silver Stars.
+On the Silver Stars, McCray averaged her lowest FG% in a season and an even lower points per game than the prior season (24.2% FG and 1.7 ppg).
+The Silver Stars would finish the 2005 season with their lowest record in franchise history at 7–27 (a record they would later tie in the 2016 season and it still stands as their lowest record ever).

+Chicago Sky

+McCray signed with the Chicago Sky on April 21, 2006.
+Coincidentally, the Sky would also have their worst season in franchise history, as they finished the 2006 season at 5-29.
+McCray only played in the team's first 11 games of the season (averaging 2 ppg) and missed the final 23 games.
+In the 11 games that McCray played, the Sky held a 1–10 record.

+The 11th game that McCray played during the 2006 season ended up being her final WNBA game ever.
+That game was played on June 21, 2006, and the Sky were defeated by the Fever 55–77 with McCray recording 1 steal and 2 rebounds.

 Coaching career

-Previously McCray was an assistant coach at University of South Carolina.
+McCray was an assistant coach at University of South Carolina.
 She made a new home for herself at the University of South Carolina with a former teammate as head coach, Dawn Staley.
 Staley said about McCray: "Nikki is hungry for success, and that comes from playing at Tennessee where the coach never settles for anything less than being number one at whatever she's doing.
 That mentality is instilled in Nikki, and I want people around me like that.
 She is energetic, confident and engaging – all qualities that you need when you're coaching and recruiting.
 We spent two Olympic Games together and have shared being successful in the very best arena there is to test yourself."
-She resigned as head coach at Mississippi State in October, 2021 citing health reasons.
+She resigned as head coach at Mississippi State in October 2021 citing health reasons.